ooloi/poemShuffler/README.md

 Poetry Shuffler breaks poems into random words/phrases and returns them in a random order.
 You can add your own text, select from included public domain poems, and/or randomize everything.

-Please suggest additional poems public domain poems to include through Github.
+Please suggest additional public domain poems to include through Github.

 Poems included in this page are not under copyright in the United States of America.
 Copyrighted work submitted through "Use Your Own Text" is subject to applicable laws.